Is it ok for a laptop to go into standby or hibernate instead of turning it off?

 But it saves power to turn off the computer.

-According to Microsoft and Energy Star placing a Windows ME, 2000, XP, or Vista computer into hibernation mode will save almost as much power as turning it off.
+According to Microsoft and Energy Star placing a Windows ME, 2000, XP, or Vista computer into hibernation mode saves almost as much power as turning it off.
 Unless of course you're also unplugging the computer and monitor each time you turn them off.
 However, to save as much power as possible Energy Star still recommends turning the computer off.

 I'll save disk space by not using hibernate.